eastAfrica/climate_hackathon/README.md

 5. Check if SMS is sent, recieved or sent
 6. All buttons and Lables customization
 7. UI colors, fonts .. customization
+8. There is an issue with disasters form

 # README